MarkKragerup/weblint-eslint-security/docs/rules/no_href_and_src_inline_xss.md

     document.body.appendChild(iframe);
 ```

-Variable with unsafe user input is used in a template string.
+Variable containing unsafe user input is used in a template string.
 ```javascript
     const userInput = prompt("What input do you like?");